aneeshm11/Gemma3nChallenge/README.md

 # DATASET FILES

-The datasets are available in the following links, all are publicly available:
-These consist of the RAW WSI files without any downscaled operations
+The datasets are available in the following links, all are publicly available and consist of the RAW WSI files without any downscaled operations.

 ## HUGGINGFACE